publishpress/PublishPress-Blocks/src/readme.txt

  * Add: Support for javascript translations
  * Add: More translation strings for Italian
  * Add: More translation strings for Spanish (Spain)
- * Fix: strings that are saved as static content
+ * Fix: Strings that are saved as static content

 = 2.4.7 =
  * Fix: Global columns visual guide